Self-propulsion via slipping: frictional swimming in multi-legged locomotors: Biological centipedes

 Further, we use our model to study the kinematics behind centipede locomotion.
 Similar to our analysis on the robot, we compare a body-dominated gait (Fig.~\ref{fig:animal}a.i) and a leg-dominated gait (Fig.~\ref{fig:animal}a.ii) in biological centipedes.
 We then investigate the direction of foot slipping for both cases.
 Interestingly, we observe that slipping is extensive and mostly in the lateral/medial direction for body-dominated gaits.
 In contrast, slipping is reduced and in the anterior/posterior direction for leg-dominated gaits.
 Finally, we show the displacement and velocity profile for both body-dominated and leg-dominated gaits in Fig.~\ref{fig:animal}b.
-Notably, our quasi-static model can give a quantitative predictions of the velocity profile for the relatively high-speed ($\sim0.5$ BL per second) centipede terrestrial swimming.
-In this way, we show that our terrestrial swimming analysis can be applied to rapid-moving systems, providing alternative solutions to the potential agile robots.
+Notably, our low-dimensional quasi-static model can give a quantitative prediction of the velocity profile for the relatively high-speed ($\sim0.5$ BL per second) centipede terrestrial swimming, reconciling the low-dimensional centralized control nature of seemingly complicated multi-legged systems.